MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/create-dns-records-at-hostgator.md

 <a name="BKMK_add_TXT"> </a>

 > [!IMPORTANT]
-> You cannot have more than one TXT record for SPF for a domain.
-If your domain has more than one SPF record, you'll get email errors, as well as delivery and spam classification issues.
+> Non può essere presente più di un record TXT per SPF per un dominio.
+Se il dominio ha più record SPF, si verificheranno errori nella gestione della posta elettronica, oltre a problemi di recapito e di classificazione della posta indesiderata.
 If you already have an SPF record for your domain, don't create a new one for Office 365.
 Instead, add the required Office 365 values to the current record so that you have a single SPF record that includes both sets of values.
 Servono esempi?
 Vedere queste [informazioni dettagliate e record SPF di esempio](https://support.office.com/article/c0531a6f-9e25-4f2d-ad0e-a70bfef09ac0#bkmk_spfrecords).
-Per convalidare il record SPF, è possibile usare uno di questi [strumenti di convalida SPF](../setup/domains-faq.md).
+To validate your SPF record, you can use one of these [SPF validation tools](../setup/domains-faq.md).

 > [!IMPORTANT]
 > Prima di eseguire questa procedura è necessario eseguire la procedura illustrata nella prima sezione di questo articolo, [Associare il dominio all'account di hosting](#point-your-domain-to-your-hosting-account).